Harmony in motion: Celebrating Mia’s Shiva Nataraja sculpture with dance

 When Mia acquired its Shiva Nataraja sculpture, in 1929, there were only a couple others in American museums.
 The legendary art dealer C.T.
 Loo had loaned it to Mia with the idea that someone would step forward and make the arrangement permanent.
 Someone did: Sarah Belle Pillsbury Gale, who lived just across the park from Mia with her husband, Edward.
 It was the first sculpture from India in the collection.

 The sculpture depicts the Hindu god Shiva in his incarnation as Lord of the Dance, symbolizing the rhythm of the cosmos—the endless cycle of creation and destruction that ensures regeneration.
-Pujan Gandhi, Mia’s Jane Emison Assistant Curator of South and Southeast Asian Art, knew the iconic sculpture would feature prominently in the current reinstallation of his galleries, “With New Light.”
+Pujan Gandhi, Mia’s former Jane Emison Assistant Curator of South and Southeast Asian Art, knew the iconic sculpture would feature prominently in the current reinstallation of his galleries, “With New Light.”
 But first he arranged for its conservation.

 The Shiva Nataraja bronze at Mia.